asrampasso/academic_website/content/timeline/_index.md

 **[Cornell University](https://www.cornell.edu/) - [Department of Entomology](https://cals.cornell.edu/entomology)**
  - I am a PhD candidate in the Program of Entomology, working under the supervision of Dr. Patrick O'Grady.
- - I have already served as a Graduate Teaching Assistant in five different courses (Model-Based Phylogenetics, Honey Bee Biology, Alien Empire, Insect Biology, and Plagues and People),and will teach Investigative Biology in Fall 2024 and Spring 2025.
+ - I have served as a Graduate Teaching Assistant in five different courses (Model-Based Phylogenetics, Honey Bee Biology, Alien Empire, Insect Biology, and Plagues and People).
+ - Currently, I am serving as a Graduate Teaching Assistant for Investigative Biology in Fall 2024 and Spring 2025.
  - Expected to graduate in May 2025.

 **[Center for Teaching Innovation](https://teaching.cornell.edu/) - [Graduate Teaching Fellow](https://teaching.cornell.edu/cti-graduate-teaching-fellowship)**
- - I am currently serving for the third consecutive year.
-In the role of Senior Lead Graduate Teaching Fellow, I am leading the entire group of approximately 20 fellows as we prepare and present teaching workshops to the Cornell community.
+ - I am currently serving as a Graduate Teaching Fellow for the third consecutive year.
+ - This year, I took the role of Senior Lead Graduate Teaching Fellow.
+In this position, I am leading the entire group of approximately 20 fellows as we prepare and present teaching workshops to the Cornell community.

 ---